own-c/rt/README.md

 # RT (name pending)

-A Twitch frontend written in Rust using SvelteKit and Tauri.
+A Twitch frontend written in Rust using Tauri and SvelteKit.

 <table>
     <tr>